 There are a few different brands who make these and they include:

-I use the Starrett myself as I like the quality a lot and it is accurate and simple to use.
-I have shown this product just down below and the average price for something like this is £20.
+We use this Starrett myself as we like the quality a lot and it is accurate and simple to use.

 Manual vs Digital Protractors

-So far I have been discussing the manual version and these are useful as long as you take good care of them.
-Normally you can buy a cover for these, and for the extra couple of quid, I think it is worth doing that.
+So far we have shown the manual version and these are useful as long as you take good care of them.
+Normally you can buy a cover for these, and for the extra couple of quid, we think it is worth doing that.

 There are also digital versions of these, and they offer a good alternative.
 Typically these will be in a combination style tool and usually comes with a spirit level.
-I have shown a picture below.